- 10 Gbps connection

 Block Storage

-Block storage splits data into fixed-sized blocks, each with its unique identifier.
-These blocks are stored on storage devices and can be accessed and modified independently.
+Block storage splits information into fixed-sized blocks, each with its unique identifier.
+These blocks are stored on repository devices and can be accessed and modified independently.
 They're typically used in SAN environments and are ideal for databases and applications that require fast, efficient read/write operations.

 Object Storage

-Different from file and block storage, object storage stores data as objects in a flat address space.
-Each object comprises the data, metadata, and a globally unique identifier.
-Object storage technology is favored for online cloud storage services, enabling users to upload, share, and download large files via a link.
+Different from file and block storage, item repository stores information as items in a flat address space.
+Each item comprises the information, metadata, and a globally unique identifier.
+Object repository technology is favored for online cloud repository services, enabling users to upload, share, and download large files via a link.

 What are the Benefits of Object Storage Solutions?